jsonMartin/readwise-mirror/README.md

 The plugin supports three types of templates for formatting content which can be defined individually.

 - **Frontmatter Template**: Defines the template for frontmatter (also called "properties") and how frontmatter is updated and protected across syncs.
-- **Header Template**: Defines the structure and metadata display of the heade of the documents .
+- **Header Template**: Defines the structure and metadata display of the header of the documents.
 - **Highlight Template**: Defines the format of the individual highlights and the way highlights with and without notes are synced into your Obsidian library.

 ## Usage